-Catalog: Ground Rods and Clamp FOR ELECTRIC FENCES
+Catalog: Ground Rods FOR ELECTRIC FENCES

 Ground rods are an essential part of electric fences.
 In order to administer a shock, the charge produced by the charger, sent out to the fence, and passed through a target animal into the ground, needs to travel through moist ground to a ground rod, UP the ground rod, and along a wire connecting the ground rod to the charger's GROUND (negative) terminal, thereby completing the circuit.